As I take a little break from my series on the schools in Oakland, I thought I would share this little bit of history with you.

 Book by Joseph Eugene Baker

-Laura Mahoney Bassett was well known for her reminiscences in the Sunday Knave in the Oakland Tribune.
-She was the oldest daughter of Thomas Mahoney, and she was born in Oakland in 1866, where she lived most of her 80 years.
+Laura Mahoney Bassett was well known for her reminiscences in the Sunday Knave of the Oakland Tribune.
+She was Thomas Mahoney’s oldest daughter, born in Oakland in 1866, and lived there for most of her 80 years.
 She died in 1950.

 Some of her “reminiscences” in the Sunday Knave.